 Theory on the Performance and Media course is taught through workshops, seminars and screenings while practical work is studied in studios and/or specialist suites such as editing.

 You will be assessed using practical work (including filmed and/or mixed-media performances), written work including essays and blogs, reflective analysis through the media of vlogs and presentations, which will give you a broad range of experiences and skills in a variety of media.

 There is approximately 70% practical work, 20% written work, and 10% continuous assessment or portfolio; though these proportions will vary depending on the modules you choose.

 There is currently no accreditation associated with this course.

 Students on the Performance and Media degree benefit from the impressive facilities at the newly enhanced USW Cardiff.
 This includes a 160-seat auditorium theatre with a sprung stage floor, full lighting rig, two brand-new dance studios and new drama spaces.
 There are also four black box studio theatres, and professional film studios with green screen and motion capture facilities on campus.

-Sarah Crews, Performance and Media Course Leader
+Matthew Gough, Performance and Media Course Leader

 Michael Carklin, Senior Lecturer